 - The Showdown swordplay event in Wii Sports Resort.
 The event has the player take down dozens of sword wielding miis.
 Most of them are KO'd in one hit but some take two and the final enemy (a boss if you will) has to be hit 3 times.

 - The Fielders' Challenge in Backyard Baseball 2005 has elements of this; you have to win against an unlimited number of robots.

 - Metal Gear Solid 4 features a Multi Mook Melee while defending an unconscious Meryl from a group of Elite Mooks before fighting Screaming Mantis.

 - Metal Gear Solid 2 has the circular chamber in which Raiden and Snake face off against about 70 Mooks.
 It's also home to the infamous Fission Mailed screen.

-- In Karim's chapter of Eternal Darkness, upon finding the Ancient's essence, he is subjected to a large gauntlet of zombies, and even a couple of Horrors in order to earn the right to approach it.
+- In Karim's chapter of Eternal Darkness, upon finding the Ancient's essence, he is subjected to a large gauntlet of zombies and Bonethieevs, and even a couple of Horrors, in order to earn the right to approach it.
 Earlier in the chapter, after acquiring a Ram Dao, a smaller-scale gauntlet must be fought through.

 Third Person Shooter